CIOS-Technologies/markitdown/README.md

 ### Contributing 3rd-party Plugins

 You can also contribute by creating and sharing 3rd party plugins.
 See `packages/markitdown-sample-plugin` for more details.

+## License and Attribution

+This fork is based on the original [MarkItDown](https://github.com/microsoft/markitdown) project by Microsoft's AutoGen Team.
+Please refer to the original repository for license information and attribution requirements.

 ## Trademarks